hturner/gnm/cran-comments.md

 ## Comments

-This update fixes the warning given by citation("gnm") and the NOTE in the current CRAN checks (escaped LaTeX specials).
+This is a resubmission to fix a broken test on R-oldrelease.

 ## R CMD check results

 Test environments

+* (Local) macOS 13.5, R 4.2.1
-* (Local) macOS 13.5, R 4.3,1
+* (Local) macOS 13.5, R 4.3.1
 * (Win-builder) Windows Server 2022, R-devel (2023-08-23 r85001 ucrt)

-No errors, warnings or notes.
+Only note about days since last update.

 ## Reverse dependencies